lbgm/vue-pro-calendar/README.md

 When the user clicks on view or report action, an custom html event is fired with the id of event in detail.
 You can listen these events like this:

+On default `#sideEvent template`, when user clicks on event, `calendar.request.view` is fired.

 ```html
 <script setup lang="ts">
 import { ref, onMounted } from "vue";